Abu Mansur Wahsudan: Reign

 In retaliation, Wahsudan and Abu'l-Hayja ibn Rabib al-Dawla defeated the Iraqiya, who were scattered into different groups which went to Ray, Isfahan and Hamadan.
 Regardless, the Iraqiya continued to pose a threat to the Rawadids, as Wahsudan invited them to a banquet where he massacred them and had forty of their leaders arrested in 1040/41.
 As a result, most of the Iraqiya subsequently withdrew to Hakkari.
 In 1041/42, another group of Iraqiya reached Azarbaijan from Ray, where they had fled from the Seljuk commander Ibrahim Inal.
 They engaged Wahsudan in a number of battles, including one near Sarab where they suffered a heavy defeat.
-The Wahsudan ultimately expelled them.
+Wahsudan ultimately expelled them.

 The eviction of the Iraqiya from Azarbaijan allowed Wahsudan to improve his relations with the neighbouring Shaddadids, as he went to their capital of Ganja in person and visited their ruler Abu'l-Hasan Lashkari.
 In 1042/43, an earthquake devastated much of the capital of Tabriz, including its citadel, walls, houses, markets and most of the Rawadid palace.
 The Persian poet Nasir Khusraw, who visited the city four years later, reports that 40,000 inhabitants died, but that the place still continued to prosper.
 The later historian Ibn al-Athir (died 1232/33) reports 50,000 casualties.
 Wahsudan only survived the incident as he was in a garden, probably outside the city.
 In 1044, around 5,000 Iraqiya arrived in Mesopotamia from Azarbaijan, where they seized the town of Khuy.
 Between 1048 and 1049, the area around Tabriz was devastated by the Turkmen chieftain Hasan, who was seemingly a nephew of the Seljuk ruler Tughril.
 In 1054, Wahsudan was forced to submit to Tughril, who went to Tabriz in person.
 Tughril's name was placed in the khutba (Friday prayer), while a son of Wahsudan, possibly Abu'l-Hayja Manuchihr, was sent as a Seljuk hostage to Khurasan.